 COVID-19 numbers for Monday in South Dakota

 RAPID CITY, S.D.
-(KOTA) - There were 19 new COVID-19 cases reported on Monday in South Dakota.
-This brings the state’s total known case number to 122,686.
+(KOTA) -There were 20 new COVID-19 cases reported on Monday in South Dakota.
+This brings the state’s total known case number to 124,787.

-No news deaths were reported with the total holding steady at 2027.
+No new deaths have been reported with the current number holding steady at 2030.

-Pennington County reported 6 new cases and Butte County reported 1 new case.
+Pennington County reported 5 new cases, and Butte, Tripp, and Meade counties each reported 1 new case.

 Copyright 2021 KOTA.
 All rights reserved.